We will again have six plenary lectures as part of the scientific programme. Our confirmed line-up:

 Dynamic encoding of behavioural states in amygdala circuits

 Andreas Lüthi obtained his PhD in Neurobiology at the University of Basel, Switzerland.
 After two postdoctoral stays in Bristol, UK and in Zurich, Switzerland, he established his own research group in 2000, initially at the Biozentrum of the University of Basel and then at the Friedrich Miescher Institute for Biomedical Research in Basel, Switzerland.
 His lab addresses how neuronal circuits can generate behavior with a particular emphasis on synaptic, cellular and circuit mechanisms underlying learning and memory using classical conditioning and other learning paradigms as a model systems.

-Brain Prize Award lecture - Genomics of vascular dementia and stroke
+Brain Prize Lecture - Genomics of vascular dementia and stroke

 Elisabeth Tournier-Lasserve, France